tedneward/Azgaarnoth/Creatures/Hobgoblin.md

 **Longbow**. *Ranged Weapon Attack*: +3 to hit, range 150/600 ft., one target.
 Hit: 5 (1d8 + 1) piercing damage.

 #### Description
-Any fully-grown male of a hobgoblin tribe is trained in the arts of war, unless something prevents them from doing so (crippling disease, or perhaps shunted off into one of the other hobgoblin disciplines).
+Any fully-grown member (male or female) of a hobgoblin tribe is trained in the arts of war, unless something prevents them from doing so (crippling disease, or perhaps shunted off into one of the other hobgoblin disciplines).

 ## Regular